vanja-san/JS-UserScripts/README.md

 ### Here's a description of the current functions<br>in Danbooru TaCo userscript:

 ### Tag Copy Button
  - Adds a one-click copy button to image popups on Danbooru
  - Copies all tags of an image to clipboard
+ - Adds a Settings menu in Tampermonkey

 ### Settings menu:
   - #### Tag Formatting